tomcombriat/DAC_MCP49XX/README.txt

 /////////////////////////////////

 See the example sketches for slightly more detailed examples.

+** LATCH has been removed for compatibility: just tie LDAC to GND **

 A note on latching/LDAC:
 	The way these DACs work is as follows: when a value is sent to them via